Colombia entry requirements for Thailand passport holders

 Return or onward ticket

-Proof of exit from Colombia
+Proof of departure from Colombia

 Check-Mig pre-registrationColombia's mandatory online pre-registration form at migracioncolombia.gov.co.
 Complete it within 72 hours before your flight — it takes under 5 minutes.

-Mandatory online form within 72 hours
+Mandatory online form within 72 hours of arrival

 eVisa required — no exceptions